gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 people trying to crowd into it to look at the map Razi had brought down from the Captain's House.

 "Stop shoving!" the bosun thundered.
 "Mayeule, open the shutters so people can hear.
 Kings and their collars, I said *stop shoving!*"

 Miraculously, people did.
 Erileine found herself pinned against the edge of a table with half a dozen people peering over her shoulders and half a dozen more peering over theirs.

 Beside him, Razi seemed oblivious to the press.
 He unfolded a stiff sheet of parchment to make a square an arm's length across.
 The map's colors had faded with age, and the gall ink used for the lettering had gone brown, but the straight blue line that showed the mountain's path across the face of Cherne was as clear as the day it was drawn.

 The bosun put a salt shaker on the blue line.
 "So, let's say we're here.
 From what I can tell, we're heading north of northeast instead of pure north.
-If we stay on this course---"
+If we stay on this course–"

 "What if we turn again?" someone called out.

 "I said if, didn't I?"
 Uyves growled.
 He tapped the inverted triangles marking the mountains that defined the border between the great plains of Darp and the patchwork quilt of princedoms, dukedoms, and my-back-yarddoms that was Praczedt.  "*If* we stay on the course, we'll hit the Brumosos in a couple of weeks at most."

 "Did he say we were going to hit the mountains?"
 "Saints, we're going to crash into a mountain!"
 "We'll be crushed like bugs!"

 "We are *not* going to *hit* anything!" the bosun bellowed.
 "And the next person who says we are will spend the rest of this trip pulling weeds!"

-In the hush that followed, Erileine said, "Do you think---" She stopped himself.
+In the hush that followed, Erileine said, "Do you think–" She stopped himself.

 The bosun raised his eyebrows warningly.
 "Do I think what?"

 "Nothing, *sra*."

 "Come on, lass, spit it out."

 Erileine swallowed.
 "Do you think something might have happened to Gandan?
 I mean, maybe the mountain's turning around because there's nowhere for it to berth any more."

 "Saints and their songs," someone gasped.
 "My Chaentelle is 'prenticing there."

 Erileine winced under the bosun's glare.
-"Or maybe---"
+"Or maybe–"

 Razi elbowed her ribs.  "*La*, or perhaps the mountain is thirsty," he said loudly.
 "Like a camel.
 Once they decide they want a drink, straight away they go to the nearest water.
 There is no arguing with them, I assure you, none."

 The bosun grunted.
 "Not likely.
 We filled the cisterns at Mau Ngapcha, same as we always do.
 Never heard of the mountain getting thirsty before."

 Razi shrugged.
 "Everything has its first time."
 He reached for the map, but the bosun stopped him.

 "Leave it here," Uyves said.
 "Anything else *does* happen, we'll want to have another look."

 He raised his voice so that it would carry to the crowd outside.
 "Captain's probably already figured out what's going on.
 My bet is, Jack or one of the condors is already halfway here to tell us what's what.
 'Til we know, there's nothing we can do, so I want you all to just go about your business.
-Clean up what you can, fix anything that's broke..."
-He paused a moment.
+Clean up what you can, fix anything that's broke…"  He paused a moment.
 "I'll say the *tehanu* for Fraederiq tomorrow morning.
 Anyone wants to add anything to the pyre, talk to Gaeston before then."

 At that, the crowd began to break up.
 Piaerre stared at the map.
 The Brumosos curved across northern Cherne, then strode boldly down its east coast, past Praczedt and Thind to the long peninsula of Barra Bantang.
 The blue line showing the mountain's usual course ran from Mau Ngapcha in the southeast to Gandan Berth in the northwest.
 If Avaunt kept going northeast instead, through the Brumosos, they'd could reach the sea in a month.

 But what if it turned again?
-It could take them...anywhere.
+It could take them…anywhere.
 The enormity of the thought dizzied her.
-The Staircase Kingdom at the East Pole, or Garheim in the north, or even further, to Anuvatik---they could just keep flying forever.
+The Staircase Kingdom at the East Pole, or Garheim in the north, or even further, to Anuvatik–they could just keep flying forever.

 The thought made her mouth go dry.
-Condors and griffins, cloudherds and the occasional wild-eyed balloonist---they could carry news and a few light luxuries up to the mountain, but not water.
+Condors and griffins, cloudherds and the occasional wild-eyed balloonist–they could carry news and a few light luxuries up to the mountain, but not water.
 Once the great cisterns that lay inside the mountain ran dry, they would be at the mercy of the rain and snow.

 She traced a line across the map with his finger east, past Sullair and over the ocean.
 What if Avaunt went all the way to the Worldrim and just kept going, past where the last stream fell forever into nothing, past the last rogue cloud blown far from its herd, and out into the void that separated Cherne from the stars?
 She shivered.
 The world suddenly seemed very small.

 ---